vechain/vechain-sdk-js/.github/CONTRIBUTING.md

+# Vechain SDK Contributing

-# Introduction
+## Introduction

-Thank you for considering contributing to the vechain-sdk project.
+Thank you for considering contributing to the vechain SDK project.
 This SDK is an important part of the vechain ecosystem and your contributions are greatly appreciated.
 This document outlines the process and guidelines for contributing.

-# Getting Started
+## Getting Started

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine.
 3. Install the dependencies by running yarn install.
-4. Make your changes in a new git branch: git checkout -b my-fix-branch master.
+4. Make your changes are in a new git branch: git checkout -b my-fix-branch master.

-# Coding Rules
+## Coding Rules

 To ensure consistency throughout the source code, please adhere to the following rules: